 3. General

-3.1 The AuthorityEngineer shall discharge its duties in a fair, impartial and efficient manner, consistent with the highest standards of professional integrity and Good Industry Practice.
+3.1 The Authority Engineer shall discharge its duties in a fair, impartial and efficient manner, consistent with the highest standards of professional integrity and Good Industry Practice.

 3.2 The Authority Engineer shall perform the duties and exercise the authority in accordance with the provisions of this Agreement, but subject to obtaining prior written approval of the Authority (where Authority Engineer is designated as the Authority, the compliance of these conditions have to be ensured by him/her) before determining: